MikeTovar13/habi-back/README.md

 This project was generated with [Python](https://www.python.org/) version 3.9.5.

-## Development enviroment and dependencies
+## Development enviroment and install dependencies

 Run `virtualenv env` for create enviroment.
-Then enter to enviroment with command `env\Scripts\activate` and before run command `pip install -r requirements.txt` for install dependencies of proyect.
+Then enter to enviroment with command `env\Scripts\activate` and before run `pip install -r requirements.txt` for install dependencies project.

 ## Development server

 Run `python main.py` for a dev server.
 Navigate to `http://localhost:8080/`.
+The app won't automatically reload if you change any of the source files.

-## Development unit test
+## Runnung unit test

 Run `pytest test` for running unit tests of project.